Mohammed84Farouk/CSE331-DSA-Project/README.md

 ## Building the project

-Here are the steps to build and run the project:
+Here are the steps to build and run the project (for windows we didn't run the project on any other platform):

 1. Download and install qt creator
 2. Clone the repository